botlabs-gg/carlbot-docs/docs/tagstriggers.md

 ## Triggers

 Triggers are not custom commands.
 If you want things that are triggered by a prefix and a keyword, see the [Tag](#tags) section.
 Tags offer more functionality, better editing capabilities, will never have a limit to them and are just generally nicer for their intended purpose.
-Triggers support most of tagscript, check out [Advanced Usage](#advanced-usage) section to learn more.
+Triggers fully support tagscript, check out [Advanced Usage](#advanced-usage) section to learn more.

 ![Create Trigger](_images/trigger_create.png)

-!> Triggers **CANNOT** be more than 2000 characters in length.
-A server can only have 50 triggers.
-If more than 50 triggers exist on a server, any triggers after the 50th one alphabetically will no longer function.
+!> Triggers **CANNOT** be more than 25000 characters in length.
+The content of the response cannot be more than 2000 characters of plaintext in length.
+A server can only have 50 triggers and a premium server can have 75 triggers.
+If more triggers than the respective limits exist on a server, any triggers after the limit alphabetically will no longer function.
 Embeds attached to trigger via the Dashboard are subject to the same limits detailed in the Embeds section.

 ### Basic Triggers